- How it Works

 Next up for the Synthace team will be the BioProcess International Boston, Oxford Global PharmaTec Series, and Oxford Global Cell Series conferences in autumn 2020.
 If you are participating, be sure to visit our booths – we would love to meet you!
 In the meantime, we will continue to host our own online events, and we hope you can join us.

 To stay up to date with our news & events, subscribe to our mailing list.
-To discuss how the Synthace platform can help you and your team revolutionise science, book a custom one-to-one demo with us here or by emailing us at firstname.lastname@example.org.
+To discuss how the Synthace platform can help you and your team revolutionize science, book a custom one-to-one demo with us here or by emailing us at email@example.com.